uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1E.
 Engine

-Definition: The software framework and/or development environment used to design the platform edition.
+Definition: The software framework and/or development environment used to design the platform edition

 <details>
 <summary><i>controlled vocabulary</i> (adapted from Wikipedia 2025) [+]</summary>